tdoersch8/coffeeanalysis/README.md

 ### 2. Build the Docker Image

-Run the following command in Docker to start the Docker container:
+Using your terminal in Docker, run the following command to start the Docker container:

 ```bash
 ./start.sh